BaldWhisper: Faster Whisper with Head Shearing and Layer Merging

 \subsection{Results}

 \myparagraph{Performance.} The main results for both compression stages are presented in Table~\ref{tab:results}.
 Stage~1 (Layer Merging) only represents 18\% parameter reduction compared to Whisper-base.
 However, after compressing the embedding, the model is \textbf{48\% smaller and retains up to 90\% of the base performance} while being compressed using only 32h of ASR training data. \\ \\ \myparagraph{Speedup.} We benchmarked the inference speed (tokens/s) of the models on a single Macbook Air M1 by recording the wall-clock time of decoding 256 tokens for each utterance in a batch of 10.
 Table~\ref{tab:results} shows that the compressed model with layer merging is already 1.54x faster compared to the base model, while being only 18\% smaller.
 This is because the decoder of the compressed model has fewer decoder layers, which overall accelerates inference.
-When additionally compressing the embedding, the inference is \textbf{2.15x faster.} \\ \\ \myparagraph{Comparison to Whisper-tiny.} After compressing Whisper-base using the proposed approach, the resulting model has 38M parameters, the same as Whisper-tiny.
-While the performance of the two models are comparable, our approach produces a much faster model.
-Whisper-tiny has 4 decoder layers and a huge embedding matrix, while our compressed Whisper-base has 3 decoder layers and a low-rank embedding matrix.
+When additionally compressing the embedding, the inference is \textbf{2.15x faster.} \\ \\ \myparagraph{Comparison to Whisper-tiny.} For the same number of parameters, Whisper-tiny has 4 decoder layers and a huge embedding matrix, while our compressed Whisper-base has 3 decoder layers and a low-rank embedding matrix.
 The compressed model achieves \textbf{142.82} tokens per second while Whisper-tiny generates at a speed of \textbf{116.24} tokens per second.